psf/black/README.md

   where used both in function signatures with stars and function calls with stars but the former would be reformatted to a single line.

+* fixed crash when dead symlinks where encountered

 ### 18.4a4